 To accomplish these objectives, there are four cross-cutting themes including governance, land tenure, gender equality, and stakeholder engagement that must be considered in a national programme.
 Governance for REDD+ relates to governance enablers and/or challenges that influence how emission reduction from deforestation and forest degradation will take place.
 These issues often go beyond the forestry sector and cover policies linked to changes in land-use change.
 Governance for REDD+ will be vital in order to better understand and deal with different drivers of deforestation.
 Putting REDD+ strategies or programmes into practice is made easier where governing institutions are strong, tenure rights clearly defined and the protection of minority rights respected.
 The challenges faced in many developing countries with regard to land tenure and REDD+ often stem from the difficulty of reconciling customary rights and statutory law, combined with increasing pressure on forest resources as a result of many local demands for ecosystem services or forest conversion to other land uses.
 Some common issues that relate to REDD+ include: lack of legal provisions to recognize customary forest tenure, lack of transparency in transactions related to forestland, cumbersome forestland registration procedures that tend to exclude the poor, lack of enforcement of existing forest tenure claims, and lack of institutional capacity to address forest tenure issues.
 The Cancun Agreements request that developing country parties address land tenure issues (1/CP.16, paragraph 72) when developing and implementing their national REDD+ strategies.
 For consideration of equality and given various social, economic and cultural inequalities and legal impediments, particularly within the forest sector, women (and often other marginalised groups, such as indigenous people, the poor, youth, and handicapped, etc.) within many societies continue to experience ongoing exclusion that limit their ability to fully participate in, contribute to, and benefit from REDD+.
 It is therefore crucial that deliberate and meaningful efforts are taken to ensure REDD+ action is inclusive, fair and gender responsive both in policy and in practice.
 Finally, in order to uphold basic human rights and increase the success of REDD+, it is imperative to enable stakeholder groups to participate in REDD+ decision-making at local and national levels.
 The UN-REDD Programme has a specific focus on indigenous peoples and other forest-dependent communities, while also encouraging broader multi-stakeholder processes.

 REDD+ requires that countries develop a national framework and plan, guided by set of guidelines on how to prepare for implementation, called ‘readiness’.
 REDD+ readiness relates to the efforts a country is undertaking, with the support of multilateral or bilateral support, to build its capacity to be ready for a REDD+ mechanism.
-An important component of readiness is understanding the drivers that are resulting in deforestation and forest degradation at a national and subnational level.
+An important component of readiness is understanding the drivers that are resulting in deforestation and forest degradation at a national and sub-national level.
 For REDD+ to succeed, these drivers must be addressed.

 Bangladesh context